oat-sa/generis/core/Middleware/README.md

 ## TODO

 - [ ] Add support for dynamic routes like `/path/{id:[0-9]}/something`
-- [ ] Add possibility to apply same middlewares to multiple routes with `MiddlwareMap` class.
 - [ ] Add possibility to set oder of execution of middlewares.